mlabs-haskell/snarky-purescript/README.md

     - Write a function `pubF -> privF -> ZkM Unit` in the ZkM monad and apply `mkCircuit` to that function

-    - Note that pubF and privF are the `AsFieldsOf` representations of the PureScript types annotated in for the circuit and can be determined in accordance with the above procedure (though type inference should be strong enough that you never have to annotate them).
+    - Note that pubF and privF are the `AsFieldsOf` representations of
+      vanilla PureScript types and can be determined in accordance with the above definition  (though type inference should be strong enough that you're never required to annotate them).

       See the comments below for concrete examples of the `AsFieldsOf` representation for input types